5argon/protobuf-unity/README.md

 ## Why Protobuf?

 - Smaller size, no big luggages like type information when if you used `System.Serializable` + `BinaryFormatter`.
+- You could use Unity's `ScriptableObject`, but one well-known gotchas is that Unity can't serialize `Dictionary`.
+Here you could use [`map<,>`](https://developers.google.com/protocol-buffers/docs/proto3#maps) in protobuf together with available protobuf types.
+[Any](https://developers.google.com/protocol-buffers/docs/proto3#any) and [Oneof](https://developers.google.com/protocol-buffers/docs/proto3#oneof) could be very useful too.
 - `System.Serializable` is terrible on both forward and backward compatibility unpredictably, may affect your business badly. (e.g. you wanna change how your game's monetization works, that timed ads that was saved in the save file is now unnecessary, but because inflexibility you have to live with them forever in the code.)
 - For Unity-specific problem, just rename your `asmdef` and the serialized file is now unreadable without binder hacks because `BinaryFormatter` needs fully qualified assembly name.
 - Protobuf is flexible that it is a generic C# library, and the serialized file could potentially be read in other languages like on your game server.
 For more Unity-tuned serialization, you may want to check out [Odin Serializer](https://github.com/TeamSirenix/odin-serializer).